enioka-Haute-Couture/jqm/doc/writing_payloads.md

 This type of job only exists for ascending compatibility with a former limited JQM version.
 It consisted in subclassing class JobBase, overloading method start() and keeping a no-arg constructor.
 Parameters are accessible through a number of accessors of the base class.

-For exemple (note the import and the use of an accessor):
+For example (note the import and the use of an accessor):
 ```java
 import com.enioka.jqm.api.JobBase;